 The Best Pinterest Plugins For WordPress That Add Social Sharing Buttons

-For this Social Pug and the Add To Any plugins are great options.
-To easily add a Pinterest social media sharing button to your blog.
-But if you don’t like either of these options.
+- Or if you don’t like either of these options.
 You can find a list of 20+ more social sharing button plugins here.

 WordPress Pinterest Plugins For Adding A Pin It Button

 Next up, you can add a Pin It button directly to images included on your blog.
 So that whenever someone hovers over an image in your blog post.
-They will see a button to pin it to Pinterest.
+They will see a button to save it to Pinterest.

 So, what’s the best plugin for Pinterest to add this to your own WordPress blog?